kai-builder/stacksagent-code/README.md

 This is an MVP release.
 Some features are not yet fully implemented:

-1. **DEX Integration**: Currently uses mock quotes.
-Full Alex/Velar/Bitflow integration coming soon.
+1. **DEX Swaps & Liquidity**: Direct swap execution and liquidity management are coming soon.
+For now, use the provided DEX UI links (Bitflow, Alex, Velar, Faktory).
+Swap quotes are fully functional.
 2. **Stacking**: Core stacking contract calls need implementation.
 3. **Price Data**: Limited to major tokens.
 4. **Multi-wallet**: Only supports single wallet currently.